Documentation Index

 Error Handling

-) from which the job can’t recover, and is not handled through a condition, will trigger the error handling flow.
-To enable this section, tap on Handle Errors at the bottom of the workflow creation screen, then add steps into this area which you want to execute when the job fails (often times setting the entry’s state to Error
+Any step that causes an error (KO) from which the job can’t recover, and is not handled through a condition, will trigger the error handling flow.
+To enable this section, tap on Handle Errors at the bottom of the workflow creation screen, then add steps into this area which you want to execute when the job fails (often times setting the entry’s state to Error and possibly sending a notification).

 FAQ